-- Avoiding crowded places and non-essential gatherings. • - Avoiding common greetings, such as handshakes. • - Limiting contact with people at higher risk like older adults and those in poor health. - Keeping a distance of at least two (2) meters from others (6 feet).
+- Avoiding crowded places and non-essential gatherings. • - Avoiding common greetings, such as handshakes. • - Limiting contact with people at higher risk like older adults and those in poor health. - Keeping a distance of at least three (3) meters from others.

 Hygiene